 Modern chemical analysis shows Chaga contains many different constituents known to have health benefits.
 These compounds include beta-glucans, polyphenols, and triterpenoids just to name a few.
-The main mechanisms of action in Chaga are presumed to be due to its high antioxidant content, immunomodulating properties, and it’s anti-inflammatory effects.
+The main mechanisms of action in Chaga are presumed to be due to its high antioxidant content, immunomodulating properties, and it’s anti-inflammatory effects for illnesses such as arthritis, IBD, and heart disease.
 Chaga is shown to have the potential for improving cancer treatments, regulating blood sugar levels, improving gut health, improving heart health, protecting the brain, and more.

 It is also important to emphasize the use of Chaga as part of a conscious health routine that incorporates diet, exercise, and other lifestyle choices.
 Using Chaga in addition to these good habits will be most effective for the treatment or prevention of disease.

 While there has been a good amount of research conducted on Chaga, there is a need for human clinical trials to fully understand its health effects.
 Most scientific studies have been conducted “in vitro” on cultured cell models or in animals like mice.
 Other medicinal properties are inference based on the chemical analysis and composition of Chaga.

 While these tests give us a really good baseline, their results do not always accurately represent the medicinal effects on the human body.
 And yes, traditional uses are also very good evidence for its effectiveness but clinical trials would allow us to know for what conditions Chaga is most effective and how it should be properly administered (dose, frequency, timespan, etc.).

 Safety Of Chaga